codewithkhurshed/ZDAD/README.md

 # Zero day attack detection in nids
-This work has been accepted for publication at IEEE Access (Q1, Computer Science).
+This work has been accepted for publication in IEEE Access (Q1, Computer Science).